Claytor Dam

 The Claytor Dam is a gravity dam on the New River in Pulaski County, Virginia, United States.
-It is also located about 2.5 mi south of Radford.
+It is located about 2.5 mi south of Radford.
 It is named after William Graham Claytor, then vice president of Appalachian Power Company (APC), who was instrumental in the dam's construction.
-APC is now a subsidiary of American Electric Power (AEP) who owns the dam.
+APC is now a subsidiary of American Electric Power (AEP), which owns the dam.
 The primary purpose of the dam is hydroelectric power generation and it supports a 75 MW power station.
 Its reservoir, Claytor Lake, is also used for recreation.
 The dam was constructed and its power station commissioned in 1939.
 It received its first license in 1943.
 It is 1142 ft long and 145 ft tall.
 It stores a reservoir with a capacity of 225000 acre.ft.
 The reservoir covers 4472 acre and stretches 21.67 mi behind the dam.